graceidiare/Power_BI_Virtual_Case_Experience__Task_3/README.md

 •	Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualization
 •	Write what you think some root causes of their slow progress might be

 The above tasks were requested by the HR team.
-They’re looking for insights for improving gender balance in the executive level as they are highly into diversity and inclusion.
+They’re looking for insights to improve gender balance in the executive level as they are highly into diversity and inclusion.

 The database contained 5 tables, namely; backing 1, backing 2, backing 3, backing 4 and Pharm group AG.